lexerdev/documentation/source/includes/_content.md

 Let's take a closer look at the mention objects that are displayed in the Recent Mentions, Influential Mentions, and Recent Media charts.
 Each of these charts returns the top 100 hits for the query, allowing you to recreate a display feed of content in your app.

+### Recent & Influential Mentions

 ![Tweet Example](../images/content/mention_tweet_2.png)

+Here we'll review a Tweet from the @camplexer account.
+Let's take a closer look in the table below.
+Most of the data you need to recreate a mention is contained within the _data_ object.
+The _original_ object is what we receive from the source, and will give you access to the media content (image or video) attached to the object.
+We suggest referring to the Twitter, Facebook or Instagram API documentation for more on the structure of the results.

 ```json
 {